Dental Implants – Jacksonville, FL

 Overall health: Because dental implants promote better oral health, they also help your body!
 Recent studies show a direct link between dental health and overall well-being, specifically with gum disease.
 Dental implants lower risk of gum disease to decrease your chance of developing problems like heart disease, diabetes, and more.

-Predictability: Many people learn that dental implants require surgery with an implant dentist in Jacksonville and get worried.
+Predictability: Many people learn dental implants require surgery and get worried.
 However, this treatment has a success rate of 95% even after 10 years!
 This gives you peace of mind and confidence in your tooth replacement.

 Longevity: Unlike dentures or bridges, dental implants can last for decades.
 Even more impressive, they can last for the rest of your lifetime with proper care.
 Just be sure to brush, floss, and visit our office regularly to keep them healthy and clean.

-Strong Jawbone – You must have adequate jawbone dentistry to ensure successful dental implant treatment.
+Strong Jawbone: You must have adequate jawbone density to ensure successful dental implant treatment.

-Don’t worry – even if you’re not a good candidate at first, we can recommend preliminary treatments like bone grafting and gum disease to help you become eligible for dental implants.
-Once we schedule and complete these procedures, you will be one step closer to getting your smile back on track and ready for tooth replacement!
+Don’t worry: even if you’re not a good candidate at first, we can recommend preliminary treatments like bone grafting and gum disease therapy to help you become eligible for dental implants.
+Once we schedule and complete these procedures, you are one step closer to getting your smile back on track and ready for tooth replacement!

 There are many reasons why you may lose a tooth.
 Maybe it’s from physical trauma or tooth decay that has advanced too far.
-We can place one dental implant below the gum line and into the jawbone to replace a single missing tooth.
-Once it has fused with the bone, we can attach an abutment that will anchor a custom-crafted dental crown in place, filling the gap in your smile.
+We can place one dental implant below the gum line and into the jawbone to replace a single missing tooth with single tooth implants.
+Once it has fused with the bone, we can attach an abutment that anchors a custom-crafted dental crown in place, filling the gap in your smile.

 For consecutive missing teeth, we can replace them all at once with an implant bridge.
 Instead of using a traditional bridge that requires the alteration of your natural teeth, we’ll place two dental implants on either side of the gap in your smile to anchor a bridge.
 This way, you won’t have to change your healthy teeth so they can act as anchors for your restoration.

 Are you missing an entire row of teeth?
 Implant dentures are the best way to replace them all at once!
-To secure a full denture to an arch, we can place anywhere from four to eight dental implants.
-These will secure the customized restoration in place to eliminate any slipping or shifting that could occur.
+For comprehensive full mouth restorations, we can place anywhere from four to eight dental implants.
+These secure the customized restoration in place to eliminate any slipping or shifting.

 Preliminary treatments to make dental implants possible, including preparatory procedures like a bone graft, tooth extraction, and gum disease therapy can influence the final cost of your tooth replacement.